ivryb/FindPhotosOfMe/README.md

 ## Local development

 - Web + backend: `pnpm dev` (after `pnpm dev:setup`) then open http://localhost:3001.
-- Worker locally:
-  - Create `.env` with the variables shown above.
-  - `docker build -t fpo-worker:dev .`
-  - `docker run --env-file .env fpo-worker:dev`

 ## Implementation notes and recommendations

 - Precompute library embeddings offline and store as shard files in GCS (e.g., Parquet/NumPy) to drastically reduce per-job latency.
 - Use FAISS (CPU) or ScaNN for vector search if the library grows beyond a few tens of thousands of photos.
 - Keep max Cloud Run instances high enough to meet demand, but cap to control cost.
-- Use Secret Manager for Convex keys and other secrets; do not commit them.
+- Use Secret Manager for sensitive keys; do not commit them.

 ---

-This README replaces boilerplate with a concrete plan for building and deploying FindPhotosOfMe using Nuxt, Convex, and a containerized Python worker on Google Cloud.
+This README focuses on architecture and deployment.
+See `python/` for the worker’s code and dependencies.